Our team is available to you anytime for questions or concerns you may have after your no-scalpel vasectomy procedure.

 - On the same day of your vasectomy, you should go home and rest for the remainder of the day after the procedure.
 Minimize any kind of activity.
 Some men have no pain at all while many others have mild aches in the groin like being kicked in the nuts or abdomen.
 That’s because the testes originate from the abdomen as an embryo and share the same nerve supply.
 Anything in the scrotum may be perceived in the abdomen as well.
 This lasts on average for about 7 days, longer in some men (up to a 2-3 weeks).

 - You will have only one small wound less than 1 cm after your procedure.
 It may be anywhere from the base of your penis to anywhere on your scrotum.
 A thin layer of our specially formulated skin glue is applied that works immediately to help stop bleeding, helps prevent infection, and promotes healing of the wound faster.
-Apply the antibiotic ointment over the skin glue and apply gauze over top of both twice a day for the next 2 days.
+Apply antibiotic ointment over the skin glue and apply gauze over top of both twice a day for the next 2 days.
 The skin glue will peel off after just a few hours (often same day) but will continue to work and the wound will generally seal in 2-3 days.
 A little bleeding from the wound is normal.

 - You may take a daily shower the next day.

-- For the first 48 hours, take 2 tablets of extra-strength Tylenol every 6 hours and ice the area regularly (30 min on, 30 min off).
+- For the first 48 hours, take 2 tablets of extra-strength Tylenol every 8 hours and ice the area regularly (30 min on, 30 min off).
 Tylenol instead of anti-inflammatories like Ibuprofen is preferred because inflammation is a normal component of the initial healing process and we prefer not to interfere with it.
-If you have kidney problem, please let us know as you should not take any anti-inflammatories in this case.
+If you have kidney problems, please let us know as you should not take any anti-inflammatories in this case.

 - After 48 hours (on day 3), take 2 tablets of 200mg Ibuprofen (400mg total) every 6 hours no matter how good you feel as this will reduce the post-surgical inflammation.
 Do this for a minimum of five days.
 You may continue up to two weeks if desired.
 If you get side effects, then of course stop the pills.